 If antibiotics have been prescribed, the child cannot attend pre-school for 48 hours.
 This is also the case if calpol or any other similar over the counter medicines is given to a child.
-Any child suffering an eye discharge may only attend pre-school if the condition is being treated.
+Any child suffering an eye discharge may only attend pre-school if the condition is being treated with prescribed medication from the doctor.